 2012-13: Michalek spent the season with the USHL’s Cedar Rapids RoughRiders while serving his academic suspension from Harvard.
 One of four goalies to see significant action for Cedar Rapids, he was 7-6-3 in 17 games and had a 3.09 goals against and .900 save percentage.
 The RoughRiders missed the USHL playoffs; finishing sixth in the Eastern Conference.

 2013-14: Michalek returned to Harvard after his one year hiatus — splitting time with senior Raphael Girard and playing in 18 games for the Crimson.
 He was 5-8-2 and had a 2.47 goals against and .921 save percentage.
 Expected to be one of the top teams in ECAC Hockey following the turbulent 2012-13 season, Harvard finished tied with Dartmouth for 10th in the 12-team league and was swept by Yale in a two-game first round playoff series.

-Michalek was a workhorse at the prep level and, after some adversity early in his college career, is once again seeing loads of ice time in his third season at Harvard.
+Michalek was a workhorse at the prep level and, after some adversity early in his college career, saw loads of ice time in his third season at Harvard.
 He is beginning to show the promise that first attracted NHL scouts; using his size well and being very economical in his movements while coming up with big stops when necessary.
-Michalek has benefitted from playing with a Harvard team in front of him that has been one of college hockey's best this season.